ufscwiki/Unfavorable-Semicircle-Wiki/docs/BROAD.md

 before the 33 minute mark, and the final section (2:13 in duration) is silent.

-Testing has shown that the audio in ♐BROAD 0 - 4 are identical.
+Testing has shown that the audio in ♐BROAD 0 to 4 are identical.

 ## Possible relationship to other UFSC videos

   - ♐[BREADTH](BREADTH "wikilink") is derived from the word "broad".

-## Composites

-### 2-D Composite
+## 2D Composite
+♐BROAD composite (0 to 9):
 [![ Broad combined.png](Broad_combined.png " Broad combined.png")](Broad_combined.full.png)

-*♐BROAD composite (0 - 9)*

-A "narrow" version of the composite where empty (black) lines and columns are progressively removed.
+A "narrow" version of the composite where empty (black) lines and columns are progressively removed:
 ![broad_narrow.png](broad_narrow.png)

-Possible text from the narrow composite ("DOG" and "LUNA")?
+Possible text from the narrow composite ("DOG" and "LUNA")?:
 ![broad_dog.png](broad_dog.png)
 ![broad_luna.png](broad_luna.png)